NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 #### R3 Curves

 The R3 45° radii may be constructed either via draggable means or FLEX pieces.
-For the draggable setup, begin with a standard (*not R2*) diagonal.
+For the draggable setup, begin with an R2 curve.
-From the orthogonal portion, drag one tile in the direction of the diagonal stretch, then one tile back into the diagonal stretch.
-If the curve does not automatically override, extend the diagonal portion a little further.
+Drag three tiles across the diagonal, parallel to the orthogonal stretch.
+You may drag in either direction (in reference to the screenshot below, left-to-right or right-to-left).

 {{< carousel >}}
-    images/curves/rhw-mrc-r3-1.jpg | Regular diagonal
+    images/curves/rhw-mrc-r3-1.jpg | Begin with an R2 curve
-    images/curves/rhw-mrc-r3-2.jpg | Drag one tile
+    images/curves/rhw-mrc-r3-2.jpg | Drag parallel to the ortho stretch images/curves/rhw-mrc-r3-3.jpg
-    images/curves/rhw-mrc-r3-3.jpg | Drag one tile
-    images/curves/rhw-mrc-r3-4.jpg
 {{< /carousel >}}

 The R3 FLEX pieces are constructed the same way as the R2 FLEX piece.